 It is often overlooked, but Taiwan is in fact the world’s 22nd largest trading economy and according to the International Monetary Fund, it has the 21st largest global GDP.

-In 2020, the total bilateral trade between the UK and Taiwan amounted to £4.3 billion.
 The UK is Taiwan’s third largest trading partner in Europe, while Taiwan is the UK’s seventh largest trading partner in Asia.

 There are currently more than 300 UK companies operating in Taiwan and UK investment in Taiwan reached £450 million in 2020.